Hallucinogens and the Effects on the Body

 Treatment for Hallucinogen Abuse

-Those who abuse hallucinogens have a way out of the abuse cycle via comprehensive treatment.
+Those who abuse hallucinogens have a way out of the abuse cycle via a medical detox clinic and comprehensive treatment.
 With therapy that addresses the initial causes of substance abuse, clients can learn better ways to cope with stressors in life and ultimately embrace a healthier, more positive future.